If you’re biting your nails over the election, use these expert tips to reduce stress

 “Not everything is breaking news,” Vidyarthi said in an email.
 “Groom your feeds to make sure you only follow sources who use language at an appropriate level of urgency for what’s being communicated.
 When you notice a channel treating every little thing like a catastrophe, crisis, or culture war, it’s time to unsubscribe.”

-If you must engage with people who do not share your values, try to flip your perspective and see things from their view, said psychologist Tania Israel, associate dean for diversity, equity, and inclusion at the University of California, Santa Barbara’s Gevirtz Graduate School of Education, in an email.
+If you must engage with people who do not share your values, try to flip your perspective and see things from their view, said psychologist Tania Israel, professor of counseling psychology at the University of California, Santa Barbara, in an email.

-“Perspective taking can help us shift from indignation to insight,” said Israel, who authored the book “Beyond Your Bubble: How to Connect Across the Political Divide, Skills and Strategies for Conversations That Work.”
+“Perspective taking can help us shift from indignation to insight,” said Israel, who authored the book “Facing the Fracture: How to Navigate the Challenges of Living in a Divided Nation.”

 “We don’t need to change our minds, but it can be helpful to broaden our view.
 It’s empowering to understand a perspective other than our own — it helps us maintain relationships and advocate for our issues,” Israel said.